6 Best Rabbit Beddings that are safe & cozy (Review & Guide)

 Small Pet Select Aspen Beddings

-Small Pet Select Aspen Bedding provides your rabbit with a cost-effective and comfortable sleeping surface.
+If you’d like to add something extra to your bunny’s digging box or a soft layer over the pine pellets of their litter box, Small Pet Select Aspen Bedding provides your rabbit with a cost-effective surface.
 Made from high-quality shaved aspen, this bedding has high absorbency and controls odor well.

-One downside is that Aspen shavings are a little rougher than hay or paper.
+One downside is that Aspen shavings are a little rougher than hay, paper, or Carefresh (below).
 Still, many rabbits find the shavings cozy enough, and your bun may enjoy this affordable and nicely scented bedding type.

 Pros: